liflab/beepbeep-3-book/pre-markdown/dictionary/README.md

 #### `Fork`

-@palette Core@ <!--\index{Fork@\texttt{Fork}} A-->A<!--/i--> `Processor` that dupl	icates a single input stream into two or more output streams.
+@palette Core@ <!--\index{Fork@\texttt{Fork}} A-->A<!--/i--> `Processor` that duplicates a single input stream into two or more output streams.
 A `Fork` is used when the contents of the same stream must be processed by multiple processors in parallel.
 It is represented graphically as:

 {@img images/tmf/Fork.png}{Fork}{.6}